Langille Glacier

 Langille Glacier is an alpine glacier on the north slope of Mount Hood in the U.S. state of Oregon.
 It lies at an average elevation of about 7500 ft.
 The glacier lies entirely within Mount Hood Wilderness and is connected to Eliot Glacier to the south.
-Langille glacier is named after William Alexander Langille.
+Langille glacier is named after William Alexander Langille, supervisor of Tongass National Forest.